Pediatric Orthopedic surgeons width="1024" height="188"

 Shin Splints

 Despite an undamaged bone, shin splints cause inflammation of the muscles, tendons, and bone tissue.
 A bigger area of the shin bone may experience discomfort and soreness as a result.
-Even while your child might not experience much pain while at rest or when walking or engaging in other low-impact activities, discomfort spikes when engaging in high-impact activity.
+Even while your child might not experience much pain while at rest or when walking or engaging in other low-impact activities, discomfort spikes when engaging in high-impact activities.
 Home treatment options for shin splints include ice, rest, and avoiding high-impact activities until they get better.
 A bone fracture might also result from trying to participate in certain sports.

 Final Words